gabledata/recap/SPEC.md

 #### `decimal256`

-An arbitrary-precsion decimal number stored in a fixed length 256-bit byte array.
+An arbitrary-precision decimal number stored in a fixed length 256-bit byte array.
 This type is the same as [Arrow's decimal256](https://arrow.apache.org/docs/r/reference/data-type.html).

 ##### Attributes